renatabiniek/moodbox/README.md

   * Max.
 6 tool cards are displayed per page, and if more than 6 tools are published, they are moved to the next page, and Next / Prev buttons are added to the bottom for navigation between them.
   * The tools are displayed starting with the most recent to the oldest.
   * Each card shows the tool overview info, including title, keywords, category, time required, author, date created, number of likes with a heart icon.
-  * The Try it out button takes the user the the full content of the tool (tool detail page).
+  * The Try it out button takes the user the full content of the tool (tool detail page).
   * A bold add a new tool button is shown underneath the series of published tools, as a call to action for the user to create a new tool.
-  * If there are no published tool items, a message "Oh, looks like there's nothing here yet..." is displayed and a Add the first tool button is visible for the user to add a new tool.
+  * If there are no published tool items, a message "Oh, looks like there's nothing here yet..." is displayed and Add the first tool button is visible for the user to add a new tool.

 * Tool Detail